Browse by . . .

 The layout upstairs becomes only slightly more prosaic, like a maze of numbered boxes.
 It could represent a deliberate shift backward, to the architecture of an earlier Modernism.
 Noguchi's career shifts with it.
 Its twin poles of art and urban reality do not.

-Elsewhere upstairs, the California-born artist struggles in his role as public servant.
-He returns to Japan, where he grew up, to commemorate victims of the atomic bomb.
+Elsewhere upstairs, the California-bred artist struggles in his role as public servant.
+He returns to Japan, where he also grew up, to commemorate victims of the atomic bomb.
 Later on, he worked alone and with Louis Kahn, the architect, on playgrounds along the Hudson River that would have made Sanford Robinson Gifford proud.
 Not one plan got built, in Japan or New York, but the artist never lost his utter self-confidence.
 For Manhattan, Noguchi submitted his projects again and again and again.
 A room devoted to the Japan project makes a fitting memorial quite by itself—only now, to an artist holding true to himself.

 And then I remember those lanterns.
 I had faced work for reproduction and retail, blatantly decorative and functional, and I had fallen in love.
 One sees Noguchi paring Japanese tradition and its cheapened offshoots, building complexity anew.
 First the wooden rims go, and then the designs get trickier.
 The ample show takes care to show the construction.
 I could imagine myself taking a lamp out of its box, where it lies collapsed.
 I wanted to assemble it piece by piece for my own living room.